liamtoney/sonify/README.md

 )
 ```

-The result is 4K video file named `TA_O20K_BDF.mp4`.
+The result is a 4K video file named `TA_O20K_BDF.mp4`.
 A screenshot of the movie
 is shown at the top of this README.